Buying Property in Greece as a Foreigner

 Our Greek Real Estate lawyers can assist you in the process of obtaining a Tax Registration Number as well as setting up a Greek bank account.

-What is the process of purchasing a property?
+What is the process for purchasing property in Greece?

 Most transactions follow the process below: